-- 1. Screening takes place during the Spring semester for Fall acceptance into the program. - 2.
-Students can download the Occupational Therapy program application from the department's website, or can request a hard copy from the department's office. - 3.
-Screening takes place during the Spring semester for Fall acceptance into the program. - 4.
-York College transcript, or York College evaluation of transfer credits for students transferring into York College.
+- 1. Screening takes place during the Spring semester for Fall acceptance into the program. - Students can download the Occupational Therapy program application from the department's website, or can request a hard copy from the department's office. - 3.
+Proof of application/acceptance to York College for transfer students. - York College transcript, or York College evaluation of transfer credits for students transferring into York College.